astrorama/PhosphorosDoc/source/user_manual/quickstart.rst

 On the right side of the panel, you can select the types of outputs you want.
-The output catalog contains only the predicted redshift value, the output PDF file contains the 1D redshift PDFs for each source and the likelihood and posterior files contain the full multi-dimentional probabilities or each source.
+The output catalog contains only the predicted redshift value, the output PDF file contains the 1D redshift PDFs for each source and the likelihood and posterior files contain the full multi-dimentional probabilities of each source.
 For this tutorial you should select to generate the output catalog in FITS format and the PDF files.